vinaypall/Comrad-Assignment/README.md

 ### Add unit tests for Property Service
+Add a unit tests to the `PropertyServiceTest.java` class for the `getFakeProperty` method
-1 test for happy path results
+- 1 unit test named `Fake Property Happy Path` for the happy path of returning a fake property
-1 test for error
+- 1 unit test named `Restricted Name Should Throw Error` for when an error should be thrown if the property name is `"restricted"`
+- 1 unit test named `Response Includes Should Put In a Real Name` that verifies if the input name is `"name"` it will return a property that has a name of `Put in a real name`

 ### Get Super hosts